 The OCIO oversees the investment choices of the UCRSP.
-The fund choices are segmented into tiers I, II, and III.
+The fund choices are segmented into tiers I, II and III.
 Participants may direct investment of their contributions and transfer UCRSP plan accumulations to any of these funds.
 Participants' interests in UCRSP plans are fully and immediately vested and are distributable at death, retirement or termination of employment.
 University contributions for Savings Choice participants vest after one year of service.
-Participants may elect to defer distribution until age 70 1⁄2 or separation from service, whichever is later, in accordance with IRC \$401(a)(9) minimum distribution requirements.
+Participants may elect to defer distribution until age 72 (age 70 1⁄2 for those born prior to July 1, 1949), or separation from service, whichever is later, in accordance with IRC §401(a)(9) minimum distribution requirements.
 In-service withdrawals are permitted in conformance with the IRC regulations applicable to each plan.